Ultimate Guide to Blind Rivets

 Rivet Material.

 Rivet material type provide a good guide to their strength.
-As a general rule; an aluminium body with aluminium pin is not very strong; aluminium body with steel pin are a a little stronger; steel body with steel pin are stronger still; and stainless-steel body with either steel or stainless-steel pin are the strongest.
+As a general rule; an aluminium body with aluminium pin is not a very strong rivet; aluminium body with steel pin are a little stronger; steel body with steel pin are strong rivets; and stainless-steel body with either steel or stainless-steel pin make for a very strong rivet.
 Use steel rivets for heavy duty applications and aluminium rivets for lightweight jobs.

 Ensure the rivet material is compatible with the material being joined to minimise galvanic corrosion.
-Avoid using aluminium and stainless steel together, we recommend keeping the metal material like for like for maximum life.
-Stainless with stainless, aluminium with aluminium, etc. When reviewing material, you will also need to consider environmental factors, such as extreme temperatures or salt sprays.
-See the table below as a general guide.
+This is a process which occurs when dissimilar metals are in contact with each other.
+Avoid using aluminium and stainless steel together, we recommend keeping the metal material like for like.
+Stainless with stainless, aluminium with aluminium, etc. When reviewing material, you will need to consider environmental factors, such as temperatures and or salt sprays etc. See the table below as a general guide.

 Rivet Material Compatibility

-Rivet diameter selection is guided by the material gauge, for instance use small diameter rivets with lightweight fascia covers and larger diameter rivets in the fabrication of checker plate tool boxes.
-The larger the diameter the stronger the rivet.
-Selecting the right length and diameter of a rivet depends entirely on the
+Rivet diameter selection is guided by the material gauge, for instance use small diameter rivets for lightweight application and larger diameter rivets in heavy duty fabrication.
+The larger the diameter the stronger the rivet, as a general rule the rivet diameter should be about three times the thickness of the thickest piece of joined material.

 Diameter Codes & Grip Ranges